samuel-marsh/scCustomize/cran-comments.md

-## Minor Version Update
+## Major Version Update
-This is a hotfix update with bug fixes now v2.0.1; apologies for not catching these in v2.0.0 submission last week.
-In this version I have:

-- Fixed 5 minor bugs presented in v2.0.0 release.
+This is major version update to v2.1.0.
+See News.md for full changelog.

+- Number of new functions, changes, and bug fixes.
+- A few breaking changes owing to function/parameter deprecation (all are documented (see new Deprecated.R file) and have warnings/error messages using lifecycle package).

 ## R CMD check results